 Eliminate the need for your company to fly prospective employees to your location for the first in-person interview with live video interviews.
 This recruitment technology works by connecting recruiters to their applicants via the internet.
 All the two need to be able to perform the interview is a mobile device with a camera built-in or a computer with webcam and microphone capabilities.

 The system will send a link to the applicant which will direct them to the live video interviewing room once the recruiter starts it.
 The entire interview can then be performed electronically while still maintaining the standard expected from a face-to-face interview.

 The system even makes the interview easier on the recruiter.
 You can input your interview guides and rating system into the live video interviewing software so everything you need is right in front of you.
 The system will also save all your notes and ratings so everything you need when reviewing the candidates is digitized in one safe location.

-By using live video interviewing software as a replacement for your company’s first in-person interviews, you’ll stop flying candidates to your office while still getting to meet them face-to-face.
+By using live interviews as a replacement for your company’s first in-person interviews, you’ll stop flying candidates to your office while still getting to meet them face-to-face.
 This will lower the amount of CO2 emission which can be linked to your company, making the process more environmentally friendly.

-Learn More About Live Video Interviewing and Protecting the Environment
+Learn More About Live Interviewing and Protecting the Environment